 What does it take for a brand to be customer-centric?

-Most brands would agree that putting the customer first is an important element of strategy, but what does it mean to be truly customer-centric?
-The term has gained currency in recent years as organisations have sought to increase their competitiveness and ensure customer loyalty, but definitions give us an insight into the role played by marketers in this strategy.
+Most brands would agree that putting the customer first is an important element of strategy.
+But, what does it mean to be truly customer-centric?
+The term has gained currency in recent years as organisations have sought to increase their competitiveness and ensure customer loyalty.
+Unpacking definitions give us an insight into the role played by marketers in this strategy:

 Unpacking the term

-Business Dictionary defines customer-centric as ‘creating a positive consumer experience at the point of sale and post-sale,’ and suggests that ‘a customer-centric approach can add value to a company by enabling it to differentiate itself from competitors who do not offer the same experience.’
+Business Dictionary defines customer-centric as ‘creating a positive consumer experience at the point of sale and post-sale.’.
+It suggests that ‘a customer-centric approach can add value to a company by enabling it to differentiate itself from competitors who do not offer the same experience.’

-Investopedia prefers the word ‘client-centric’, pointing out in its definition that much more than being customer focused, client or customer-centric organisations ‘ensure that the customer is at the centre of a business's philosophy, operations or ideas.’
+Investopedia prefers the word ‘client-centric’.
+It points out in its definition that much more than being customer focused, client or customer-centric organisations ‘ensure that the customer is at the centre of a business’s philosophy, operations or ideas.’
 Investopedia continues ‘these businesses believe that their clients are the only reason that they exist and use every means at their disposal to keep the client happy and satisfied.’

 This is a tall order for many organisations, and one which does not come easily for all.
-Ensuring that the customer is at the heart of every strategy decision, that this is intrinsically built into company culture, and importantly that this ethos is communicated back to the customer through marketing, is important if a business is to become truly customer-centric.
+You must ensure that the customer is at the heart of every strategy decision.
+A customer-centric approach should be intrinsically built into company culture.
+Most importantly, this ethos needs to be is communicated back to the customer through marketing.
+All these points must be considered for a business to become truly customer-centric.